Scott Peterson To Appear For Resentencing Hearing Wednesday In San Mateo Court

 Defense attorney Pat Harris said Tuesday that Peterson is prepared to speak if the judge allows it, something Peterson didn’t do during his initial trial and sentencing.

-Peterson continues to fight to have his conviction overturned based on allegations that a juror in his trial lied when she filled out a juror questionnaire.MORE NEWS: Experts Discuss Omicron COVID-19 Variant Findings In Sacramento Wastewater
+Peterson continues to fight to have his conviction overturned based on allegations that a juror in his trial lied when she filled out a juror questionnaire.MORE NEWS: DUI Suspect Crashes 300-Feet Down Steep Embankment In Auburn

 He is expected to be back in court in February to determine if he will get a new trial based on the allegations.